owntech-foundation/Core/docs/environment_setup.md

         ```

 ### Step 5 - Clone our Core repository
-In platformio, select "Clone Git Project ".
+In PlatformIO, select "Clone Git Project ".

-latformIO will automatically open a field in which you can copy and paste the path below :
+PlatformIO will automatically open a field in which you can copy and paste the path below :

 ```
 https://github.com/owntech-foundation/Core